-As a candidate braces for the ground he tries to enjoy the seconds of serenity and breathlessness before impacting and having to carry gear to a consolidation point.
-From here they venture upon a 12 mile road march after a week of hoarding lactic acid.
+As a candidate braces for the ground, he tries to enjoy the seconds of serenity and breathlessness before impacting and having to carry gear to a consolidation point.
+From here they venture upon a 12-mile road march after a week of hoarding lactic acid.
 The body hurts, but the mind craves the solitude of not being messed with for a few hours.
 The mindless task of walking will become all too familiar and often be referred to as droning.
-I remember getting through the first week, and finishing with the road march.
-It took toll on my Achilles tendon.
-I’m not sure if it was because I walked 12 miles with a limp due to the huge peanut butter shot I received in my ass prior to heading off to the field, or if it was simply because I was built more for speed and less for carrying heavy shit.
+I remember getting through the first week and finishing with the road march.
+It took a toll on my Achilles tendon.
+I’m not sure if it was because I walked 12 miles with a limp due to the huge “peanut butter” shot I received in my ass prior to heading off to the field, or if it was simply because I was built more for speed and less for carrying heavy shit.

 Based upon their ability to complete the task in simulated combat complete with artillery simulators and CS grenades, a candidate will then be graded no or no go.
-The task is up to the Ranger Instructor (RI) discretion but the RI’s usually separate the graded mission in three phases.
-Movement to the objective, the mission at the objective — whether it be completing a recon or ambush — and the final graded exercise, which is usually to set up a patrol base for the night until a new set of well-rested RI’s respond to start the next day’s activities.
+The task is up to the Ranger Instructor (RI) discretion but the RIs usually separate the graded mission into three phases.
+Movement to the objective, the mission at the objective — whether it be completing a recon or ambush — and the final graded exercise, which is usually to set up a patrol base for the night until a new set of well-rested RIs respond to start the next day’s activities.

 Candidates in patrol bases in Ranger School almost never get to sleep.
 In these hours of darkness, the Ranger students yearn to find something to eat and food often becomes more powerful than the mission itself.
 When everyone is tired, pissed, and hungry, it’s a daunting task to be asked to be the leader.
 This is the true measure of leadership and why Ranger School is the way it is.
 The mission?
 To see how people react when nothing is going right and morale is low.
 For most candidates, false motivation is better than no motivation.